outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

+      - derive which interface structures are relevant to variable interactions (like combinations/subsets) using insight rules (like that 'adjacent features are likely to be dependent')
+        - example: how to derive 'combinations' of 'variable interactions' as useful structures, given the insight rule 'adjacent variables are likely to be dependent'
+          - 'adjacence' is 'similarity in position', and structures that are 'similar in position' are easier to fulfill intents like 'group', so 'combinations' are an 'adjacent' structure of this structure
+            - the 'combination' structure also fulfills intents like 'isolate' for structures like 'dependent variables', and 'isolating related objects' or 'isolating objects of a type' are a useful function for various general/problem-solving/interim/core function intents

-      - identify structures of determination (where once a structure is determined, the other structures dependent on it are also determined) & apply as reductions of computation requirements in an interface query
+      - identify structures of determination (where once a structure is determined, the other structures dependent on it are also determined) & apply as 'reduction' structures of computation requirements in an interface query

       - generate maximally different perspectives to avoid over-incentivizing one perspective & its resulting error types, to apply as solution filters
         - example: in the 'find a prediction function' problem, maximally different perspectives would include: